Updated: July 17, 2021

 5. Use 2-factor authentication when available.

-Some websites, such as Gmail and Facebook, offers the security option of you receiving a text message or email that is needed to log-in to your account.
+Some websites, such as Gmail and Facebook, offer the security option of you receiving a text message or email that is needed to log in to your account.
 This way, even if your password is stolen, it can’t be used because they don’t have your phone.

 6. Avoid using public wi-fi when accessing sensitive information.

-There are may places that offer free WiFi.
-Never log-in to your online bank or primary email addresses when connected to these untrusted public connections.
+Many places offer free WiFi.
+Never log in to your online bank or primary email addresses when connected to these untrusted public connections.

 When it’s necessary for you to go online, then use your own mobile data.
 It would cost you, but it’s better to be safe than sorry.
 Connect to free public wifi to browse websites, play games, or watch videos, but never to do personal and sensitive tasks.